txrunishere/JS-Projects/README.md

 ## Projects Included

 - ### Project 1: TODO App
-    - Description: Simple To-Do App: A basic JavaScript application to manage tasks with functionalities to add, delete, and organize your daily to-dos.
+    - Simple To-Do App: A basic JavaScript application to manage tasks with functionalities to add, delete, and organize your daily to-dos.
 Built using core JavaScript, HTML, and CSS.

 - ### Project 2: Quiz App
-    - Description: Quiz App: A basic JavaScript application where users answer a series of questions and receive their score at the end.
+    - Quiz App: A basic JavaScript application where users answer a series of questions and receive their score at the end.
 Built with core JavaScript to provide an interactive and educational experience.

+- ### Functional Calculator
+    - Functional Calcualtor: A simple JavaScript-based calculator that performs basic arithmetic operations like addition, subtraction, multiplication, and division.
+Built using core JavaScript to provide a smooth and intuitive user experience.

 ## How to Use